 What are Agents?

 Following the rise of Generative AI (GenAI), the next major shift revolves around AI agents.
 Essentially, these agents are large language models (LLMs) equipped with greater autonomy and the ability to actively use external tools.
-While this might sound sophisticated, it’s fundamentally about empowering the model to independently execute practical actions—like inserting data into databases, generating tickets, or sending emails—by deciding when and how to perform these tasks.
+Sounds complicated?
+It’s really not.
+The trick is to empower an AI model to independently execute practical actions—like inserting data into databases, generating tickets, or sending emails—by deciding when and how to perform these tasks.

 Integrating tools with LLMs isn’t entirely new; early approaches required meticulous parsing of structured outputs to initiate actions.
 Back when GPT-3 first gained popularity, getting an LLM to effectively utilize external tools was notably challenging.
-Today’s enthusiasm around agents, however, comes largely from advances in platforms like Microsoft’s Azure AI Agent Service, which significantly streamline tool integration, enhance context tracking, and support structured thought processes for complex workflows.
+So where does the enthusiasm around agents come from?
+I believe it largely stems from advances in platforms like Microsoft’s Azure AI Agent Service that make building agents much easier than in the past.

 Platforms such as Azure AI Foundry Agent Service now offer critical agent functionalities out-of-the-box—including robust conversation management (incl. memory and thread handling) and seamless tool integration—allowing developers to concentrate on instruction design and tool customization.
 This ease of use and lowered technical barriers truly defines the transformative power of today’s AI agents.